Northern Integrated Supply Project

 Contractors Gather to Learn About NISP Next Steps

-Nearly 150 industry representatives gathered at the Northern Water headquarters on April 16 to learn more about the contracting and construction process for the Northern Integrated Supply Project.
+Nearly 150 industry representatives gathered on Wednesday, April 16, to learn more about the contracting and construction process for the Northern Integrated Supply Project.

 Glade Dam, U.S. 287 and Pipelines: Your Guide to NISP Construction